EvanDesj/2D-Particles-Project/README.md

 To compile the particle project, navigate to folder where the makefile is kept, `cd <path to repo>/desjarde/A2`.
 Use the command `make` to compile all the needed files inside the folder and the particle project will run automatically.
 When finished, `make clean`  will remove all the files created when compiling.

-## Using particle.cpp
-The program begins by populating the screen with 300 particles that have random attributes.
-One of those attributes is a range specific to each particle.
-If the left mouse button is pressed and the cursor is within range of a particle then it will be attracted towards the mouse, while if the right mouse button is pressed and a particle is within range of the cursor it will be repelled.
-If a particle reaches the cursor and is big enough to split, it will explode on contact with the mouse into four smaller particles.
-These particles, along with any other particles of the same colour, can merge back together if they get close enough to each other.
-Lastly, if particles reach the edge of the application window they will be teleported across to the other side.
+## Function and Features
+- Populate the screen with
+- Press Left Mouse Button to attract particles
+- Press Right Mouse Button to repel particles
+- If a particle is large enough, it will explode into four smaller particles when it touches the mouse
+- Particles that are the same colour will merge together and grow if they get close enough to each other
+- Particles pushed beyond the edge of the program window will be teleported across to the other side

 # Keyboard Controls